diodesign/diosix/docs/run.md

 ./scripts/build.sh run
 ```

-This command automatically builds the hypervisor for the default target system,
+This command automatically builds the platform-agnostic, universal hypervisor binary and boots it in a standard RISC-V 64-bit QEMU virt machine environment.
-`qemu-virt`, which is selected in `hypervisor/hw/ports/default.yaml`.
-This target
-is an emulated 64-bit RISC-V machine.

 The build script also generates the native Root VM image, and boots the hypervisor and
 the Root VM in QEMU for you to interact with and use.
 By default, the Root VM